 Whether among athletes or in the own calorie-conscious kitchen – the topic ‘sugar’ is still hotly disputed.
-While some people are strongly convinced that sugar is “poison” for the own body, others enjoy it in their
+While some people are strongly convinced that sugar is “poison” for the own body, brand name others enjoy it in their

 meals without remorse.
 But what exactly is sugar – sweet sin or unique source of energy?
 To get rid of some clichés, we explain the true nature of sugar.